JohN100x1/IsekaiMod/README.md

 		- Has Overpowered Abilities.
 		- Can merge their spellbook with angel or lich.
 		- Can choose a familiar or animal companion... or a deathsnatcher.
+		- Has a legacy class feature from the list below.
 	- `God Emperor` (Isekai Protagonist Archetype)
 		- Has powerful auras that buff allies and debuff enemies.
 		- Has powerful immunities in the late game.
 	- `Edge Lord` (Isekai Protagonist Archetype)
 		- Has alot of extra attacks.
 		- Uses dexterity for damage and attack rolls.
+		- Can pick a melee focused legacy class feature.
 	- `Hero` (Isekai Protagonist Archetype)
 		- Has the `True Smite` ability (smite any alignment).
 		- Uses charisma for damage and attack rolls.